 The Second City

 Second City is an institution for a reason.
-The shows are tight, the material rotates, and it’s funny.
+The shows are tight, the material rotates, and it’s really, really funny.

 Shows run about two hours, which is long enough to feel like an event but short enough to grab drinks after.